Welcome Change Productions

 Welcome Change Productions is an independent documentary production company founded in 1991 by filmmaker Alice Elliott.
-Their 2002 film The Collector of Bedford Street was nominated for an Academy Award in the short documentary category and won the Best Documentary, Horizon Award, and Audience Award at its world premier at the Aspen Shortsfest.
+Their 2002 film The Collector of Bedford Street was nominated for an Academy Award in the short documentary category and won the Best Documentary, Horizon Award, and Audience Award at its world premiere at the Aspen Shortsfest.

 Welcome Change specializes in making films that focus on people with disabilities and communities that are reinventing themselves.
 Their mission is "to lead social change by revealing the big stories hidden in the human heart."

-Welcome Change's upcoming film, Miracle on 42nd Street, is a feature-length documentary about the unique apartment complex called Manhattan Plaza located in Manhattan’s historic Theater District, a neighborhood also known as Hell’s Kitchen.
+Welcome Change's upcoming film, Miracle on 42nd Street, is a feature-length documentary about the unique apartment complex called Manhattan Plaza located in Manhattan's historic Theater District, a neighborhood also known as Hell's Kitchen.
 Located on the block between 42nd and 43rd Streets, it is often called the “Miracle on 42nd Street” due to the near-miraculous effect the complex has had on the once-blighted neighborhood and on the lives of its residents.
-Seventy percent of the occupants work in the performing arts and thirty percent are Hell’s Kitchen residents who are elderly, disabled or have been relocated from substandard housing.
+Seventy percent of the occupants work in the performing arts, and thirty percent are Hell's Kitchen residents who are elderly, disabled or have been relocated from substandard housing.